tetraptych/synapsen/README.md

 "Synapsen" means _synapses_ in German &mdash; a happy coincidence.

 ### Limitations

-- Trading the Jack of the trump suit for the face-up trump card is not yet implemented.
+- Trading the jack of the trump suit for the face-up trump card is not yet implemented.
 - Computer players do not explicitly infer the highest remaining card their opponent has in a particular suit when the talon is closed.
 For example, if the computer player led with the king of spades and the opponent played the queen of spades, the computer _would not_ infer that the opponent cannot have the ten or ace of spades.
 Computer players _do_ infer when their opponent has no cards left of a particular suit when the talon is closed: if the opponent responds to the king of spades with any non-spade card, the computer player understands that the opponent has no spades in hand.